“A must-see event in the summer calendar”

 After our all-female production of Julius Caesar in 2016, we committed to ensuring our Shakespeare-in-the-Park artistic team (directors, designers and actors) will be comprised of at least 50% women each summer.
 Cultural diversity has been an unspoken part of our DNA from the beginning, but now we are saying aloud that we are committed to presenting the cultural diversity of Montreal’s communities on our stage.
 This isn’t simply a question of “color-blind-casting”, this is about bringing a plurality of voices into the room to engage with and affect how we interpret and present Shakespeare’s plays.

-Repercussion Theatre presented its first Shakespeare-in-the-Park festival in the summer of 1988, when a dedicated group presented four performances of A Midsummer Night’s Dream (directed by Julie Miller) to 800 people in Beaconsfield.
+Repercussion Theatre’s Shakespeare-in-the-Park festival was born in the summer of 1988, when a dedicated group presented four performances of A Midsummer Night’s Dream (directed by Julie Miller) to 800 people in Beaconsfield and Westmount Park.
 Ten years later, under the artistic direction of Cas Anvar, Repercussion Theatre toured North America, playing several cities throughout the United States, while still calling Montreal home.
-The 1990s also saw the emergence of the company’s first Shakespeare-in-the-Schools tours, which visited a number of schools in Montreal and Ontario and, bringing its unique brand of the Bard to young audiences.
+The 1990’s also saw the emergence of the company’s first Shakespeare-in-the-Schools tours, which visited a number of schools in Montreal and Ontario and, bringing its unique brand of the Bard to young audiences.

 In 2002, the company refocused on touring Montreal and the surrounding areas, particularly to the English-language communities in Quebec (official language minority communities) many of whom have limited access to cultural events in their own language.
 Under the artistic direction of Kevin Orr, many experiments in bilingualism ensued, such as a collaboration with the Théâtre du Nouveau Monde in 2004, and a fully bilingual production of a Molière play in 2007.